 - Drains – Lots of old Toronto houses have clay drains.
 And that big beautiful tree in your backyard?
-Careful it’s not growing through your drains (we’ve had this happen to 2 clients in the last year).
+Careful it’s not growing through your drains (we’ve had this happen to plenty of clients over the years).

 - Lead pipes and supply lines The city is slowly converting it’s water mains from lead, but many old houses have lead pipes, which means lead in your drinking water.
 Click here to read more about lead pipes.